mkromis/MinoriEditorShell/README.md

 * Undo - Redo interface was moved to MinoriEditorShell.History -- This is currently un-tested and no nuget yet.

 * IMesManager renamed to IMesDocumentManager to clarify what the manager does, manages documents/persistant documents and tools.
+* IMesSettings is for custom setting view models in the settings manager, (Still need to have a view for them in platform target).
+* IMesSettingsManger is for managaing all of the settings view models.

 ## What is this